 If you’re looking for some lively surroundings, hang around the pier, where most people congregate to eat or attend shows.

-If you’d prefer some peace and quiet and stunning views, head to the north side of the island.
+If you’d prefer some peace and quiet and stunning views, I recommend heading to the north side of the island.

 Thanks to its location on the May River and its proximity to the ocean, you can find some truly magnificent seafood here that can be tried in places such as the famed FARM restaurant.